rkfg/regolancer/README.md

   -d, --exclude-node              (DEPRECATED) don't use this node for routing (can be specified multiple times)
-      --exclude                   don't use this node or your channel for routing (can be specified multiple times) --exclude-channel-age       don't use channels opened less than this number of blocks ago --to                        try only this channel or node as target (should satisfy other constraints too; can be specified multiple times)
+      --exclude                   don't use this node or your channel for routing (can be specified multiple times) --exclude-channel-age       don't use channels opened less than this number of blocks ago --exclude-from-htlc-expiry  exclude from channels with pending HTLCs having expiry (in blocks relative to current block height) below this value (default: 0)
+      --exclude-from-htlc-count   exclude from channels with more than this number of pending HTLCs (default: infinity).
+A value of 0 cannot be used - use exclude-from instead.
+      --to                        try only this channel or node as target (should satisfy other constraints too; can be specified multiple times)
       --from                      try only this channel or node as source (should satisfy other constraints too; can be specified multiple times)
       --fail-tolerance            a payment that differs from the prior attempt by this ppm will be cancelled